Mint Mobile vs. AT&T Review

 So, should you go with the classic choice (AT&T) or the new kid on the block (Mint)?
 Here’s a quick recap to help you decide.

 • Family plans: You can save a decent chunk of change when you bundle your AT&T lines together into a family plan.
-Mint, meanwhile, offers no family plans (but its prices are still lower than AT&T’s for multiple lines).
+Mint, meanwhile, offers no family plan discounts (but its prices are still lower than AT&T’s for multiple lines).

 • Network performance: Mint mobile uses T-Mobile’s network, which is faster than AT&T’s for data speeds.
 Both AT&T and T-Mobile offer great nationwide coverage (but not at great as Verizon).